1311 / 1 - 14

-The Social Loop and Increasing Interaction
+The Social Loop

 - One person opens a social loop by initiating a communicative action, another person closes that loop with a responding action.
 For example, I wave to you and you wave back, I ask you how you are and you answer.
 Understanding this basic concept is crucial in helping your child develop their social communication.
-As children we learn to master both roles in the social loop.
+As children, we learn to master both roles in the social loop.
 We learn to initiate communication, first to have our needs met and later to be social.
 We also learn to respond to others communications.
-It’s important that your child be able to fulfill both roles.
+It’s important that your child be able to fulfill both of these roles.

 - Children with autism and sensory integration issues usually get far more practice in the responding role than the initiating role.
 That is why it is so important to use a play style that creates many opportunities for your child to initiate communication.

 - Because children with communication challenges often have a language delay, typical adults tend to become impatient and make a request for a child’s response rather than give them the time to find their words and initiate communication on their own.
 This process supports the development of responding circuits and neglects the development of initiating circuits in the brain.
 It’s crucial to understand and recognize this dynamic when helping children with autism and sensory processing issues become more fluent communicator’s.

 - Resist the urge to prompt or request from your child when playing, especially when they already appear motivated to tell you something.
 Every time you make a request you are negating an opportunity for a child to initiate communication.
 (Get used to hearing that.)